gcassella/RAMP/doc/user/idf.rst

 `rotation` attributes of the component object.
 Both attributes are specified as \
 an array of three floating point values.
 For `position` these are the Cartesian \
 coordinates of the component in meters and for `rotation` these are the rotation \
-angles about the Cartesian axes with the component at the origin, in the order \
+angles (in radians) about the Cartesian axes with the component at the origin, in \
-z, y, x.
+the order z, y, x.

 The position and rotation of a component can also be specified relative to a component \
 declared earlier in the instrument definition file using the `relative` attribute. \